Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Methodology

-To improve the noise tolerance of the algorithm, the selection of the three points must be optimized.
+To improve the noise tolerance of the method, the selection of the three points must be optimized.
 Otherwise, a small noise in the measurement can make the parameter inaccurate.
-To improve the algorithm's robustness, the general rule of thumb is to select a small $x_1$, a big $x_3$, and select $x_2=\frac{x_1+x_3}{2}$.
-The theoretical analysis behind this rule is illustrated in Section \ref{3points}.
-Following this rule, if we denote $x_3-x_2=x_2-x_1=x_d$, then (\ref{temp3}) can be rewritten as:
+For this purpose, the general rule of thumb is to select a small $x_1$, a big $x_3$, and select $x_2=\frac{x_1+x_3}{2}$.
+The theoretical analysis behind this rule is explained in Section \ref{3points}.
+Following this rule, if we denote $x_3-x_2=x_2-x_1=x_d$, then (\ref{temp3}) can be transformed into: